 From this all its important properties follow:

-The gain of the redefinition is that the mnest sees data that moved, not just events that fired.
-A mnest graph is a graph of real flows; a synapse graph was a graph of hints.
+The mnest sees data that moved, not just events that fired.
+A mnest graph is a graph of real flows.

 4. Anatomy of a mnest